 - Shops and branches

-Note: employers with over 50 employees must publish their COVID-19 risk assessment and all employers should display the provided poster to demonstrate to staff that they following the guidance.
+Note: employers with over 50 employees must publish their coronavirus risk assessment and all employers should display the provided poster to demonstrate to staff that they are following the guidance.

-HSE operates a COVID-19 mini page, which can be accessed here.
+HSE operates a coronavirus (COVID-19) mini page, which can be accessed here.